About Our Camp

 We are blessed to have a dedicated and hardworking staff with many years of experience this summer.
-If you or someone you know might be interested in joining our staff in 2020, click here to find out more about the great experiences waiting to be had.
+If you or someone you know might be interested in joining our team in 2021, click here to find out more about the great experiences waiting to be had.

 What people have said about our camp...

 When I think of camp, I think of harmony.
 I think of people who are brought together in a humble way to love and be loved, united in a place where God's hand is at work and people can be real.
 And because of that, camp is also home to some of the most insanely funny experiences of my life.
 I love all that is camp!
 Time spent there is awesome and will go with me wherever I may go.